 Cheshire is well endowed with National Trust properties which include fascinating houses, large well-tended gardens and extensive parklands.

-My most recent visit to Lyme was on a weekday in February (not school half-term week) and I was pleasantly surprised to find all of the property, including the house, was open to visitors.
+My most recent visit to Lyme was on a weekday in February (not school half-term week) and I was pleasantly surprised to find all of the property, including the hall, was open to visitors.
 Winter openings, or rather closures, can be a problem with both the National Trust and English Heritage, with many sites being closed or partially closed from November to March.
 See my article on Winter Openings for further details.

-I’d not visited the house before and found the intriguing history of the Legh family well illustrated, particularly the lives of the philandering Colonel Thomas (1753-1797) and his very capable illegitimate son, Thomas (1792-1857).
+I’d not visited the hall before and found the intriguing history of the Legh family well illustrated, particularly the lives of the philandering Colonel Thomas (1753-1797) and his very capable illegitimate son, Thomas (1792-1857).
 Artefacts from the latter’s extensive European travels are to be found all around the house.

 I opted in the end for the half mile walk up to the tower-like Cage (where poachers were once incarcerated) and enjoyed great views towards Manchester in one direction and Peak District hills in the other.